mmornati/ssh2-keeper/README.md

   -a, --admin_server <ARG1> 	If you need to connect to an Admin server to reach your target.
 Ex: ssh -tt pi@192.168.0.101 ssh -tt pi2@192.168.0.102
   -i, --ip <ARG1>           	Server IP address.
   -u, --username <ARG1>     	Username to connect to your server.
-If empty the one in configuration file be used -o, --operation <ARG1>    	One of ADD, SEARCH or DELETE
+If empty the one in configuration file be used -o, --operation <ARG1>    	One of ADD, SEARCH, UPDATE or DELETE
 ```

 ### Add a new server